 INCREASE SHED ORGANIZATION

-Once you decide on your perfect shed, you can outfit it with storage accessories.
+Once you decide on your perfect shed, you can outfit this solution for recycling with storage accessories.
 Doing so will keep your space tidy and neat.
 We have found that these work great:

 If you live in a state with bottle redemption, you could collect bottles and cans to make some spare cash.
 Hanging garbage bags from a Dowel Rack creates off-the-ground storage for this valuable recyclable.